 On October 3, 2019, David Klarman, a former employee of Alliance, served a complaint against SCWorx seeking \$400,000.00 for a breach of his employment agreement with Alliance.
 Klarman claims that Alliance ceased paying him his salary in March 2018 as well as other alleged contractual benefits.
 SCWorx does not believe that it owes the amount demanded and intends to vigorously defend against these claims.
 On March 6, 2020, SCWorx filed an answer and counterclaims against Mr. Klarman.
-On September 18, 2020, the Court granted Klarman's counsel's motion to withdraw as counsel due to irreconcilable differences."
+On September 18, 2020, the Court granted Klarman's counsel's motion to withdraw as counsel due to "irreconcilable differences."
 The Court stayed the case for 45 days after service of the Court's order.
-Mr. Klarman's wife, Marie Klarman, Esq., filed a Notice of Appearance on November 6, 2020 and filed a motion on November 9, 2020 seeking various forms of relief -- in violation of the Court's Individual Rules and the Commercial Division Rules.
-We have requested that the Court strike the motion and direct that a pre-motion conference be held.
+Mr. Klarman's wife, Marie Klarman, Esq., filed a Notice of Appearance on November 6, 2020 and filed a motion on November 9, 2020 seeking various forms of relief --- in violation of the Court's Individual Rules and the Commercial Division Rules.
+We opposed Klarman's motion on December 31, 2020 and the case was marked fully submitted on January 21, 2021.
+By Decision and Order dated March 26, 2021, the Court granted Klarman's motion to dismiss SCWorx's counterclaims against him; denied Klarman's motion for summary judgment and denied Klarman's motion to strike allegations contained in the Affirmative Defenses and Counterclaims based on his contention that such allegations were "scandalous" or prejudicial.
+On April 7, 2021, Klarman filed a Reply to the Counterclaims, denying the material allegations and interposed numerous affirmative defenses.
+The Court has issued a preliminary conference order, setting a discovery cut-off of October 2022.